 Research of Michael Henning supported in part by the South African National Research Foundation and the University of Johannesburg.
 Sandi Klavžar acknowledges the financial support from the Slovenian Research Agency (research core funding No. P1-0297) and that the project (Combinatorial Problems with an Emphasis on Games, N1-0043) was financially supported by the Slovenian Research Agency.
-Supported by a grant from the Simons Foundation (Grant Number 209654 to Douglas F. Rall).
+Douglas Rall received support from a grant by the Simons Foundation (Grant Number 209654 to Douglas F. Rall).